HRT After Age 60

 Additional workup for women who want to start HRT after age 60 (or more than 10 years after last period):

-Factors that increase the risk of blood clots.
+Factors that increase the risk for starting HRT.

 • Known heart disease